Transit-Community Center Project

 In the fall of 2011, Mason Transit Authority was awarded a

-$3.28 million Federal Transit Administration grant to complete the
+$3.28 million Federal Transportation Administration (FTA) grant to complete the

 project; the grant requires a 20% local match contribution.